 In our series about building AWS APIs, we've covered a lot of ground around learning the AWS ecosystem.
-Now that we're all feeling a bit more comfortable, it may be time to let everybody in on the world's worst-kept secret: Almost nobody builds architecture by interacting with the AWS UI directly.
-There are plenty examples of how this is done, with the main example being HashiCorp: an entire business model based around the premise that AWS has a shitty UI, to the point where it's easier to write code to make things which will host your code.
+Now that we're all comfortable, it may be time to let everybody in on the world's worst-kept secret: Almost nobody builds architecture by interacting with the AWS UI directly.
+There are plenty of examples of how this is done, with the main example being HashiCorp: an entire business model based around the premise that AWS has a shitty UI, to the point where it's easier to write code to make things that will host your code.
 What a world.

 • You start a project locally and begin development.